timothyylim/imperial-exam-solutions/README.md

 3. fork the imperial-exam-solutions (this basically means make your own copy of it)

-4. on your own for of the repository, make the correction and then make a pull request leaving a comment stating which issue you've fixed
+4. on your own fork of the repository, make the correction and then make a pull request leaving a comment stating which issue you've fixed

 ---